-I’ve been DIYing for a long time.
+I’ve been DIYing my entire adult life.
 I blame growing up in a time when Bob Vila and Martha Stewart were setting an expectation of getting things done with your own two hands.

 My mom and dad had a hand in that too.
 I can remember renovating, home improvements, crafts, sewing, knitting, cake decorating all when I was a kid – you name it – my parents had a hand in it.